 Easily report tips on bullying, harassment, drugs, vandalism or any safety issue you're concerned about.
 You can submit a tip anonymously online or by telephone.
-More information, including the Safe Schools Alert Terms of Use and Privacy Policy, is available online at http://1207.alert1.us.
+More information, including the Stay Safe.
+Speak Up!
+Terms of Use and Privacy Policy, is available online at https://staysafespeakup.app/.
 Thanks in advance for helping to make our school community a safer place to work and learn!
 We appreciate your support.